tinode/chat/README.md

 * Group messaging with unlimited number of members with bearer token access control.
 * Failover/hot standby/replication.
 * Federation.
-* Different levels of message persistence (from strict persistence to store until delivered to purely ephemeral messaging).
+* Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).
 * Support for binary wire protocol.
 * Anonymous users.
 * Support for other SQL and NoSQL backends.